pig-dot-dev/piglet/README.md

 - HTTP API served at `http://localhost:3000`

 ### Installation
-The Piglet can be installed on Windows machines, with current support for Windows 7 and later.

-The below PowerShell script will install it, and add the `piglet` executable to your PATH.
+The below PowerShell script will install Piglet onto your Windows machine, and add the `piglet` executable to your PATH.

 ```powershell
 # Create tool directory